 Effective fall 2021 the Psychology Department Faculty requires the mentor's signature to certify the student has permission to receive a signature from the DGS for submission of the Dissertation Committee Form.

-Stı udent N ame:

-Со ncentra tion (s):

-1. .
-Did the dissertation committee recommend any changes to the proposal or the timeline?

-Yes No

-2. did the committee agree for the student to submit their first Progress ? (check one):

-a.
-One year following the proposal defense
+- a.
+One year following the proposal defense - b.

-b.
 A specific earlier date (e.g., tied to completion of a certain milestone) If so, specify the date when the first Progress Report is due:

-Me entor Si gnature:

-Da ite: